aaronclinger/videoevents.js/README.md

 # VideoEvents.js

-An utility which simplifies and standardizes Vimeo and YouTube core video events.
+A utility which simplifies and standardizes Vimeo and YouTube core video events.

 `VideoEvents` is designed to make video monitoring and tracking simpler: